-Policy LPP 44 Sustainable Transport Extracts of the policy noted below -
+Policy LPP 44 Sustainable Transport

+Extracts of the draft policy noted below-

-- 'Sustainable modes of transport should be facilitated through new developments to promote accessibility and integration into the wider community and existing networks'. - 'Priority should be given to cycle and pedestrian movements and access to public transport'. - 'Development proposals should provide appropriate provision for all the following transport modes'. - 'Pedestrians (including disabled persons and those with impaired mobility), through safe, accessible, direct and convenient design and layout of routes within the new development and wider pedestrian network'. - 'Safeguarding existing Public Rights of Way and promoting enhancements to the network, where appropriate, to offer multi user routes for walking, cycling and other recreational opportunities'. - 'Cyclists, through safe design and layout of routes integrated into the new development and contributing towards the development and enhancement of the cycle network and provision of secure cycle parking and where appropriate, changing and shower facilities'. - 'Community transport, through measures that will promote carpools, car sharing and voluntary community buses, community services and cycle schemes'. - 'Facilities for charging plug-in and other ultra-low emission vehicles'. - 'Financial contributions from development proposals will be sought, where appropriate and viable, towards achieving the above objectives including the construction of new or improvement of existing off-site cycleway and footpaths, and additional off-site public car parking, if required'.
+- 'Sustainable modes of transport should • be facilitated through new developments to promote accessibility and integration into the wider community and existing networks'. - 'Priority should be given to cycle and • pedestrian movements and access to public transport'. - 'Development proposals should provide appropriate provision for all the following transport modes'. - 'Pedestrians (including disabled persons and those with impaired mobility), through safe, accessible, direct and convenient design and layout of routes within the new development and wider pedestrian network'. - 'Safeguarding existing Public Rights of Way and promoting enhancements to the network, where appropriate, to offer multi user routes for walking, cycling and other recreational opportunities'. - 'Cyclists, through safe design and layout of routes integrated into the new development and contributing towards the development and enhancement of the cycle network and provision of secure cycle parking and where appropriate, changing and shower facilities'. - 'Community transport, through measures that will promote carpools, car sharing and voluntary community buses, community services and cycle schemes'. - 'Facilities for charging plug-in and other ultra-low emission vehicles'.

+• 'Financial contributions from development proposals will be sought, where appropriate and viable, towards achieving the above objectives including the construction of new or improvement of existing off-site cycleway and footpaths, and additional off-site public car parking, if required'.

-Policy LPP 45 Parking Provision County Council's Vehicle Parking Standards."
+Draft Policy LPP 45 Parking Provision

+"Development will be required to provide vehicular and cycle parking in accordance with the Essex County Council's Vehicle Parking Standards."